taha-parsayan/AI-driven-Classification-of-Alzheimers-Disease-and-Mild-Cognitive-Impairment/README.md

 ## Overview

 This project employs advanced machine learning algorithms to classify Alzheimer's Disease with high accuracy.
 By leveraging a dataset of cognitive and biological markers, the code achieves remarkable performance metrics, including:
+(Accurate measurements are not available until the paper is published!)

 - **Accuracy**: >80%
 - **Sensitivity**: >80%